fraindz/js-stories/README.md

 23. Operators || and && always return value of one of the two operands
 24. JS coercion gotchas
 25. Javascript ,(comma) operator executes all expressions and returns the last one
+26. Array created via constructor only sets length property, indices are not initialized
+27. Array higher order functions(map, filter, forEach) only iterate through indices that are initialized

 [Function Stories](./function-stories.js)
 1. Constructor function v/s Normal function